luisalcab/ROLAC/README.md

 # ROLAC
-Multiplataform movile app for managing the logistic aspect of a food bank social organization.
+Multiplataform mobile app for managing the logistic aspect of a food bank social organization.

 ## Developed  by:
 * Vicente Javier Viera Guízar